deirn/pbw1-final/README.md

    # hosts file
    127.0.0.1       final_0013.test
    ```
-2. Make sure the database is running
+2. Make sure the database service is running
+3. Copy `.env_example` to `.env` and populate it
-3. Install Dependencies and migrate database
+4. Install Dependencies and migrate database
    ```
    composer install
    php migration/0000_all.php
    ```
-4. Go to `final_0013.test`
+5. Go to `final_0013.test`

 ## Libraries